Fat City (film): Critical response

 After a string of box office flops, John Huston rebounded with this film, which opened to tremendous praise and good business, and he was soon in demand for more work.

 Vincent Canby, film critic for The New York Times, liked the film and Huston's direction.
 He wrote, "This is grim material but Fat City is too full of life to be as truly dire as it sounds.
 Ernie and Tully, along with Oma (Susan Tyrrell), the sherry-drinking barfly Tully shacks up with for a while, the small-time fight managers, the other boxers and assorted countermen, upholsterers, and lettuce pickers whom the film encounters en route, are presented with such stunning and sometimes comic accuracy that Fat City transcends its own apparent gloom."

 Roger Ebert made the case for it as one of Huston's best films.
 He also appreciated the performances.
 Ebert wrote, "[Huston] treats [the story] with a level, unsentimental honesty and makes it into one of his best films...[and] the movie's edges are filled with small, perfect character performances."

-J. Hoberman of the Village Voice wrote, "The movie is crafty work and very much a show.
+J. Hoberman of The Village Voice wrote, "The movie is crafty work and very much a show.
 In one way or another, right down to the percussively abrupt open ending, it's all about being hammered."

 Dave Kehr of the Chicago Reader wrote, "John Huston's 1972 restatement of his theme of perpetual loss is intelligently understated."

 Film critic Dennis Schwartz wrote, "The downbeat sports drama is a marvelous understated character study of the marginalized leading desperate lives, where they have left themselves no palpable way out.
 The stunning photography by Conrad Hall keeps things looking realistic."

+Reportedly, after a showing of this movie, champion boxer Muhammad Ali apparently said to Huston: "Man that's for real, that's me talking up there."

 In 2009, Fat City enjoyed a week-long revival screening at New York City's Film Forum.

 It has a 100% fresh rating on Rotten Tomatoes, based on 22 reviews, with a weighted average of 8.5/10.
 The site's consensus reads: "Fat City is a bleak, mordant, slice of life boxing drama that doesn't pull its punches".

+Filmmaker Spike Lee has reportedly added Fat City to his list of "essential films" for film students to watch at NYU.